 182. Don’t Try Suicide (Mercury), The Game, 1980

-Queen’s worst album track.
-As an attempt at black humour, it comes up woefully short (“…You’re just gonna’ hate it…Nobody gives a damn”).
+My least favourite Queen album track.
+As an attempt at black humour, it comes up short (“…You’re just gonna’ hate it…Nobody gives a damn”).
 The brief up-tempo bits (“You need help…” and the guitar solo) rescue it from being completely awful.
 It would have been far better suited as an exclusive b-side release.

 181. The Ring (Hypnotic Seduction Of Dale) (Mercury), Flash Gordon, 1980